LeTrungNguyen-07/8bit-adder-overflow-detection/README.md

 Building this project helped me break a simple arithmetic problem into smaller components: binary conversion, calculation, overflow detection, result handling, testing, and user interaction.

-## Limitations and Future Inprovements
+## Limitations and Future Improvements

 This project focuses on demonstrating the concepts of 8-bit arithmetic rather than reproducing the complete hardware implementation of an adder.